mre/endler.dev/content/2017/yes/index.md

 ```

 Ever installed a program, which required you to type "y" and hit enter to keep going?
 `yes` to the rescue!
-It will carefully fulfill this duty, so you can keep watching [Pootie Tang](https://www.youtube.com/watch?v=yhBExhldRXQ).
+It will carefully fulfill its duty, so you can keep watching [Pootie Tang](https://www.youtube.com/watch?v=yhBExhldRXQ).

 ## Writing yes